Symfony tutorial for beginners

 symfony help

 Symfony CLI application has a lot of built-in features.
-But we will talk about that later.
-Let's create a new Symfony project.
-I am gonna build a simple blog.
+We will use them a lot.

 symfony new --full blog